Exxon Mobil Corporation [XOM] stock Downgrade by Truist analyst, price target now $50

-Exxon Mobil Corporation [NYSE: XOM] traded at a low on 12/17/21, posting a -2.18 loss after which it closed the day’ session at $60.03.
+Exxon Mobil Corporation [NYSE: XOM] traded at a high on 12/23/21, posting a 0.05 gain after which it closed the day’ session at $61.02.
 The company report on December 17, 2021 that Thinking about trading options or stock in Bank of America, Microsoft, Exxon Mobil, Coca-Cola, or Intel Corp?.

 InvestorsObserver issues critical PriceWatch Alerts for BAC, MSFT, XOM, KO, and INTC.